patricebechard/rasa/docs/core/rules.rst

 .. contents::
    :local:

-Rasa rules are a form of training data used to train Rasa's dialogue management models.
+Rasa rules are a type of training data used to train Rasa's dialogue management models.
-Rules describe parts of conversations which should always follow the same path.
+Rules describe parts of conversations that should always follow the same path.
 Useful applications for rules are for example:

-* **FAQs**: FAQs are questions which users ask independent of the current context.
+* **FAQs**: FAQs are questions that users ask independent of the current context.
   Rules are an easy way to specify fixed answers to these questions.

 * :ref:`fallback-actions`: Users might confront your assistant with unexpected messages.